 x 13.5

 We use the name __main__ to label the table for variables defined in the Python console.
 This is a special name in Python—more on this later.
-Inside the body of square, the only variable that can be used is x, and outside, in the Python console, the only variable that can be used is n.
+The variable x can only be used inside the body of square, and outside, in the Python console, the only variable that can be used is n. n can actually be used inside square, since __main__ is not a function and the local variable scope rules do not apply to it.
+Variables like n are called global; we will discuss this later on.
 This may seem a little tricky at first, but these memory model diagrams are a good way to visualize what’s going on.
 At the point that the body of square is evaluated, only the “square” table in the memory model is active:

 __main__